-Physical activity is to be encouraged, but it’s also important to help children learn to be still.
+Physical activity is to be encouraged, but it’s also important to help children who can’t seem to sit still.
 Sue Cowley explains how to succeed without resorting to extreme measures…

 The ability to focus, to pay attention and to be still is a skill that you can help your children build up over time.
 Here are some points to consider: